replete/obsidian-minimal-theme-css-snippets/README.md

 This is my working folder of CSS snippets for Obsidian using [@kepano](https://github.com/kepan)'s [Minimal Theme](https://github.com/kepano/obsidian-minimal).
 There are opinionated tweaks and fixes for various plugins and aspects of Obsidian's UI organized into separate CSS files.

-The Minimal Theme has a set of light and dark colour schemes, but the variables used for these have varying contrast and so there are a few colour schemes which don't look great, but I've aimed to make them work across most of them.
-I particularly like Gruvbox, Ayu, and Default, and quite a few others are similar and look around the same - but it's not going to cover every single colour scheme.

 ### Feature Highlights

 - Sensible Typography (through `cssclass`) (WIP)